AaryaDubhashi/AaryaDubhashi/README.md

 <h1 align="center">Hi 👋, I'm Aarya Dubhashi</h1>
-<h3 align="center">A passionate student who has travelled the world and loves programming!
-I'm currently a student looking to apply my experience in an internship or co-op programs!</h3>
+<h3 align="center"> A passionate student with a love for programming, who is committed to exploring new technologies and programming languages to develop innovative solutions for complex problems!
+I'm currently looking to apply my experience in an internship or co-op programs!</h3>

 - 🔭 I’m currently working on this blogging website!
 I plan on developing the front end using React and developing the backend further by potentially moving to Node.js!
 [Aarya's Bloggers spot](https://github.com/AaryaDubhashi/Aarya-s-Bloggers-Spot)